-The following goal, objectives and policies constitute the Conservation Element providing for the promotion of the conservation, use and protection of the Town's natural resources.
-The data collected for this plan element and its analysis contained in the Town's Data and Analysis document, are not part of this plan element, but provide a basis for its formulation.
+The following goal, objectives and policies comprise the Conservation Element providing for the conservation, use and protection of the City's natural resources.
+The data collected for this plan element and its analysis, contained in the City's Data and Analysis document, are not part of this plan element, but provide a basis for its formulation.